philister16/sassyjade/readme.md

 ```
 $ gulp watch-<task>
 ```
-For example: to watch for changes of the jade templates run: `$ gulp watch-jade`
+For example: to watch for changes on the jade templates run: `$ gulp watch-jade`
 #### `$ gulp watch`
 A special, global watch task that keeps track of all changes and updates the relevant files.
 ### Livereload